Hooded plover monitoring

 Volunteers are always needed and you can commit to as much or as little involvement as you’d like.

-• Volunteer for one day every two years to walk a designated beach and count the number of birds you see.
+• Volunteer for one day every two years to walk a designated beach and count the number of birds you see, as part of BirdLife Australia's Biennial Count.

 Lead agency